-In 2004, a team of evolutionary psychologists at Rutgers University conducted research into the health effects of flowers for the elderly.
-Their remarkable findings showed that flowers really do help to relieve depression and stimulate memory in the over 60s.
+In 2004, a team of evolutionary psychologists at Rutgers University conducted research into the health effects of flowers on the elderly.
+Their remarkable findings showed that flowers really do make old people feel better, helping to relieve depression and stimulate memory in the over-60s.
 It’s all extremely positive news.

 A scientific investigation

 Over 100 elderly people were split into two groups.
 The test group received flowers as gifts, and the control group did not.
 The effects of these encounters with nature in the form of a bouquet of flowers were then examined by the scientists.
 At the end of the six month trial, they announced three major discoveries: